Content Marketing

 Brand Journalism and Disclosure

-I keep going back to a video where SAP’s former CMO Jonathan Becher (@jbecher), discussed “brand journalism, disclosure, and sponsored content” with one of the leading independent analysts in the IT industry, Jon Reed (@JonERP).
+There’s a video where SAP’s former CMO Jonathan Becher (@jbecher), discussed “brand journalism, disclosure, and sponsored content” with one of the leading independent analysts in the IT industry, Jon Reed (@JonERP).

 Jon and Jonathan spoke about a few very specific SAP examples.
-So I will summarize their points at a more generic or abstract level since I believe they apply to any brand or marketer or content contributor.
-The key messages were:
+Here’s a summary of their points at a more generic or abstract level since they apply to any brand or marketer or content contributor.

 • A strong brand will have active and socially engaged employees.